-This non-profit, non-commercial and ad-free website primarily focuses on interviews with accomplished actors, actresses and filmmakers who explain in their own words why movies are always magical.
-With their background, experience in front or behind the camera, their point of view, as well as their work, persistence, passion, patience, creative ideas, inspiration, talent, devotion and dedication to their particular craft in both the world of movies and the process of filmmaking, along with the way they collaborate on the set of their movies with other multitalented and noted craftsmen, we hope to give you an idea how their brilliant minds function in order to bring all the magic up there on the silver screen.
+FILM TALK is an online film journal that focuses on interviews with accomplished actors, actresses, and filmmakers who explain in their own words why movies are always magical.
+With their background, experience in front or behind the camera, their point of view, as well as their work, persistence, passion, patience, creative ideas, inspiration, talent, devotion, and dedication to their particular craft in both the world of movies and the process of filmmaking, along with the way they collaborate on the set of their movies with other multitalented and noted craftsmen, we hope to give you an idea how their brilliant minds function to bring all the magic up there on the silver screen.
 They all have the incredible distinction of broadening the film horizon of millions of people around the globe by showing them what film can do and what the possibilities of film are.
-Their contribution to the most popular art form since the early 1900s is precious and invaluable, and that’s why we’re happy to use this channel to promote film to the best of our abilities.
+Their contribution to the most popular art form since the early 1900s is precious and invaluable, and that’s why we’re happy to say that we have only one goal: to promote film and all those wonderful and talented people involved, to the best of our abilities.

-Most of the stills used here on this website are my own.
-They are publicity stills from the archive I have compiled over the past four decades which also incorporates countless of black and white stills from various other film archives, including a small portion of the Marvin Paige Motion Picture and Television Archive.
-Film wise, casting director Marvin Paige (1927-2013) was always my partner in crime, always very supportive, and he introduced me to numerous Hollywood celebrities.
+Most of the stills used here on this website are my own–they are often publicity stills from the archive I have compiled from press kits since the early 1970s, and which also incorporates countless black and white stills from various other film archives that go back to the silent era, including the Marvin Paige Motion Picture and Television Archive.
+Film-wise, casting director Marvin Paige (1927-2013) was my partner in crime for many years, always very supportive, and he introduced me to numerous Hollywood celebrities.
 On top of that, he gave me unlimited access to his archive, worldwide known as the Marvin Paige Motion Picture and Television Archive.
-I will always be grateful for his support on my behalf in the final ten years of his life that I was privileged to know him personally.
+I will always be grateful for his support on my behalf in the final ten years of his life when I was privileged to know him personally.
 It was an honor to be included in his inner circle of friends.
-Our numerous meetings in Los Angeles and endless phone calls are memories that I will cherish very dearly, always in gratitude and with deep respect.
+Our numerous meetings in Los Angeles, late-night dinners, the events he invited me to, and our endless phone calls, are memories that I will cherish very dearly, always in gratitude and with deep respect.